10 ADHD Rules for Guarding Your Precious Time

 Good time management is about understanding ADHD behaviors, like inattention and/or impulsivity.
 Manage your time better by replacing some behaviors with healthier habits and routines.
 Here are 10 tips to help you set clear boundaries, learn how to delegate, and best manage your time.

 Good time management isn’t about choosing a magic app.
 It’s about understanding ADHD behaviors, like inattention and impulsivity.
 Managing our time well requires replacing some of our behaviors with healthier habits and routines.
-Here are my 10 best time-management tips.

 1. Learn how and when to say “no.”